CKWR-FM

 CKWR-FM is a Canadian radio station, broadcasting a community radio format at 98.5 FM in Kitchener, Ontario.
 The station has broadcast since 1973.

-Their studios are located on 1446 King Street East in Kitchener while their transmitter is located on top of Kitchener City Hall.
+Their studios are located on 1446 King Street East in Kitchener while its transmitter is located on Wilby Road near Wilmot Line in Wilmot.

 History

 CKWR is a not-for-profit radio station that serves the communities of Kitchener, Waterloo, Cambridge and Guelph.
 It was the first licensed community radio station in Canada, receiving a license in 1973.

 On July 21, 1997, the station received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to change CKWR-FM's frequency from 98.7 MHz to 98.5 MHz and increase the effective radiated power from 1,430 watts to 2,400 watts.
 The change was to eliminate interference received from co-channel station CBCB-FM 98.7 MHz in Owen Sound.

 Programming weekdays is adult album alternative with local news and community events announcements.
 Evenings are specialty programs, and weekends are multicultural.

+In the early morning hours of November 20, 2024, 98.5 CKWR abruptly rebranded itself MIX 98.5 without informing both its sponsors and loyal listeners.
+The station has since added over 700 tracks to its library in an effort to attract new listeners and build upon its existing fanbase, leaving loyal listeners in a frenzy and uproar.
+A spokeswoman for MIX 98.5 points to a lack of funding for the change but many of its loyal listeners remain skeptical of this claim, instead believing the station is taking a more mainstream approach to the new format.